-The Adirondack Mountains is one of the most popular outdoor destinations on the East Coast for fall.
+The Adirondack Mountains are one of the most popular outdoor destinations on the East Coast for fall.
 With lakefront resorts, tons of hiking trails to choose from, and beautiful landscapes, it’s no wonder that people flock to the Adirondack Mountains from all over the US to enjoy the fall foliage.

 If the Adirondack Mountains are on your bucket list, we share all of the best adventures to do in this region plus information on how to time your trip to make the most of fall colors.